mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

-Unfortunately, converting a polyline layer where individual polylines connect will produce duplicate vertices at those junctions, because a point will be created *for each line at each junction*.
-On the other hand, depending on how the polylines were constructed some lines might terminate at a junction while others actually pass *through* the junction.
-The easiest way to handle both of these issues is to first dissolve our polyline layer into a single feature using the ArcGIS [Dissolve](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/dissolve.htm) tool, and use Feature Vertices To Points on the dissolved layer to get a list of vertices.
-This may *still* result in a duplicate points at junctions though.
+Unfortunately, converting a polyline layer where individual polylines connect will produce duplicate vertices at those junctions, because a point will be created *for each line* at each junction.
+At the same time, some vertices might not be created at all because some lines might terminate at a junction while others actually pass *through* the junction (depending on how the polylines were created in the first place).
+The easiest way to handle the second issue is to first dissolve our polyline layer into a single feature using the ArcGIS [Dissolve](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/dissolve.htm) tool, and use Feature Vertices To Points on the dissolved layer to get a list of vertices.
+This will also remove duplicate points where one segment ends and the next begins, but it will *still* result in a duplicate points at junctions where more than two lines connect.
+We can remove these duplicate points using the ArcGIS [DeleteIdentical](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/delete-identical.htm) tool and specifying the argument field = "Shape" to delete duplicates based on their location.

-We need to remove duplicate points using the ArcGIS [DeleteIdentical](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/delete-identical.htm) tool and use the argument field = "Shape" to delete duplicates based on their location.
-This will remove the duplicate points, but it also means that there will be gaps in the OBJECTID of the vertices layer.
+Note that removing duplicate in this way will leave gaps in the OBJECTID of the vertices layer.
 If you know that your graph creation software assumes that network nodes have sequential IDs, you can fix the issue simply by making a copy of the layer with the ArcGIS [CopyFeatures](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/copy-features.htm) tool.

 ## Capturing network edges from the polylines

-Most programs that construct networks expect an "edge list" that defines connections between nodes.
-Typically, the edge list is a two-column table with the "from" nodes listed in the first columns and the "to" nodes listed in the second column.
+Most programs that construct networks can accept an "edge list" that defines connections between nodes.
+Typically, the edge list is a two-column table with the "from" nodes listed in the first column and the "to" nodes listed in the second column.
 We have the polylines themselves, but we need to do some legwork in order to generate the list of "from" and "to" nodes that define each polyline.

-Things get a little fiddly if we needed to do the prep work of densifying our polylines, because we likely want to capture the "from" and "to" nodes of each *segment* of the line, not just the start and end of the whole line.
+Things get a little fiddly if we needed to do the prep work of densifying and dissolving our polylines, because we likely want to capture the "from" and "to" nodes of each *segment* of the line, not just the start and end of the whole line.
 We therefore need to create a layer of polyline segments, where each segment corresponds to a node in the network.
 We can use the ArcGIS
 [Split Line At Vertices](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/split-line-at-vertices.htm) tool to convert long polylines into many short segments.
-We need to use the dissolved polyline layer here, for the same reason for the vertices: we need to ensure that segments end at junctions, rather than passing through them.
+We need to use the dissolved polyline layer here, for the same reason we did for the vertices: we need to ensure that segments end at junctions, rather than passing through them.

 Now that we have the segments defined, we can capture the "from" and "to" node lists through some repetitive use of the ArcGIS